Matt Ryan (basketball): Los Angeles Lakers (2022)

 On September 26, 2022, Ryan signed with the Los Angeles Lakers.
 He made 37.5% of his 3-pointers in the preseason and earned the final spot on the team's 15-man roster out of training camp.
 On November 2, he hit a corner 3-pointer to tie the game at the regulation buzzer against the New Orleans Pelicans, with the Lakers going on to win 120–117 in overtime.
 He had missed six of his first seven 3-point attempts against the Pelicans and finished the game with 11 points.
 Ryan was waived by the Lakers on December 1.

-Minnesota Timberwolves (2022–present)
+Minnesota Timberwolves / Iowa Wolves (2022–2023)

 On December 8, 2022, Ryan signed a two-way contract with the Minnesota Timberwolves.

+On September 28, 2023, Ryan re-signed with the Timberwolves on another two-way contract, but was waived on October 20.

+New Orleans Pelicans / Birmingham Squadron (2023–2024)

+On October 22, 2023, Ryan was claimed off waivers by the New Orleans Pelicans and subsequently signed to a two-way contract.
+On November 2, Ryan had his first NBA start against the Pistons and on April 13, 2024, he signed a standard contract with the Pelicans.
+On August 24, he was waived by the Pelicans, but was re-signed three days later, but was waived again on October 11.

+New York Knicks / Westchester Knicks (2024–2025)

+On October 26, 2024, Ryan joined the Westchester Knicks after being selected first overall in the 2024 NBA G League draft and on November 4, he signed with the New York Knicks.
+Throughout the season, he was assigned several times to Westchester and on December 22, he was waived by New York.
+However, two days later, he signed a two-way contract with the Knicks.
+On March 2, 2025, the Knicks waived Ryan.

+On September 16, 2025, Ryan signed an Exhibit 10 contract with the Knicks.
+He was waived by the Knicks prior to the start of the regular season on October 18.

+Dubai Basketball (2025–present)

+On November 8, 2025, Ryan signed with Dubai Basketball of the ABA League and the EuroLeague.